Indiana University Purdue University Indianapolis (IUPUI)

 Our Vision - Earning customer trust through caring, connected, and competent service professionals.

-5 years of verifiable journey level experience in the electrical field OR
+5 years of verifiable journey level experience OR Certificate in relevant DOL apprenticed trade

 LICENSES AND CERTIFICATES

 Valid driver's license and ability to be insured by Indiana University upon date of hire

 Ability to work in a safe and efficient manner